dustinpfister/blog_posts/_posts/js-javascript-closure.md

 ## 5 - Conclusion

-So closures are functions that return a function, and when doing so that inner function has access to the outer functions local variable scope.
+So closures are functions that return a function, or a collection of functions that can be used to work with an internal state.
+When doing so that inner function or API has access to the outer functions local variable scope.
+So then the use of closures is great for having private internal helper functions, objects, constants and so forth, while having a way to present this public API that can be used to work with the project as a whole.

 The basic idea of a closure is not so hard to understand, but it can lead to things that might result in hard to debug code of they are used carelessly.
 One draw back is that a closure can result in this state that is separate from that of what might be passed using just arguments.
 In other words the use of a closure goes against the rules of the use of pure functions.